Clock#

 Converts the given

-clock time to the external time, using the passed calibration parameters.
-This function performs the same calculation asadjust_unlocked()
+internal_targetclock time to the external time, using the passed calibration parameters.
+This function performs the same calculation asadjust_unlocked()when called using the current calibration parameters, but doesn’t ensure a monotonically increasing result asadjust_unlocked()does.Note: The

 - Parameters: